Excalibur (wrestler): All Elite Wrestling (2019–present)

 Excalibur was announced as part of the All Elite Wrestling (AEW) announce team during Episode 10 of "The Road to Double or Nothing," which premiered on April 10, 2019.
 AEW Executive Vice President Cody Rhodes said the first time he saw Excalibur and the mask, "I don't think I really got it, but if you watch All In back, he truly was the anchor of that show.
 I definitely get it now."
 Excalibur was part of the live stream of the Double or Nothing Ticket Announcement Party from Las Vegas, then was part of Double or Nothing starting with the Buy In pre-show, where he did play-by-play.
 Excalibur, along with Jim Ross and Tony Schiavone, provide play-by-play and color commentary for matches on Dynamite.
 Excalibur also provides play-by-play for matches on Rampage and Dark.

-During his tenure as an AEW commentator Excalibur was named best television announcer by Wresting Observer Newsletter in 2020 and 2021.
+During his tenure as an AEW commentator Excalibur was named best television announcer by Wrestling Observer Newsletter in 2020, 2021, and 2023.

+Controversies

+In July 2020, Excalibur became embroiled in controversy following the resurfacing of past videos where he used racial slurs, notably the N-word during pro wrestling promos.
+These incidents were from earlier in his career when he was associated with independent wrestling promotions.